Joy-Biwott/Mysite/README.md

 a.
 A database name is required for the file
  A variable conn is assigned that actually connects/ opens up to our database.
  *PDO* VS *MySQL i*
+ $conn is the variable (connection) that opens up to our database, accesses the data

         5. CREATING THE DATABASE TABLE we'll use create table.